Training Secrets For The Outdoor Athlete

 To affect the appearance of your body, you can change the size of your muscles and the amount of body fat you are carrying.
 If you don't want to look bulky, then get lean and build a bit of muscle.

-For women, if you are worried that you will look like a man or competitive female bodybuilder, then you are in luck.
+For women, if you are worried that you will look like a man or a competitive female bodybuilder, then you are in luck.
 Without years of work towards that goal, as well as performance-enhancing drugs, you have next to no chance of looking like that regardless of how heavy you train.
 You don't have the level of anabolic hormones that make that a possibility without a trip to the pharmacy.

 Building muscle is hard.
 Skinny guys who want to get big struggle for years so don't worry about getting too muscular.